mwballif/mwballif.github.io/README.md

 # Mitchell Ballif's Portfolio

-A clean, minimalist portfolio website showcasing my work in labor economics and machine learning.
-Built with vanilla HTML and CSS for maximum simplicity and performance.
+A custom home for my research and contact info.
+Handcoded with vanilla HTML and CSS.

-## Features

-- **Minimalist Design**: Clean, distraction-free layout with generous whitespace
-- **Monospace Typography**: Technical, readable font styling
-- **Responsive Layout**: Works well on desktop and mobile devices
-- **Blog Structure**: Chronological blog post listing with individual post pages
-- **Fast Loading**: Minimal assets, optimized for speed
-- **Accessible**: Clean structure and semantic HTML
+Readme build with AI

 ## Design Elements